rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 # eMMC HAL Documentation

-# Version and Version History

-1.0.0 Initial Revision covers existing eMMC HAL implementation.

 ## Acronyms

 - `HAL` \- Hardware Abstraction Layer
 - `RDK-B` \- Reference Design Kit for Broadband Devices
 - `OEM` \- Original Equipment Manufacture

-# Description
+## Description
 The diagram below describes a high-level software architecture of the eMMC HAL module stack.

 ![eMMC HAL Architecture Diag](images/eMMC_HAL_Architecture.png)

 eMMC HAL is an abstraction layer, implemented to interact with linux device drivers of eMMC for getting health and device informations.
 This HAL layer is intended to be a common HAL,should be usable by any Ccspcomponents or Processes.

-# Component Runtime Execution Requirements
+## Component Runtime Execution Requirements

-## Initialization and Startup
+### Initialization and Startup

 RDK eMMC HAL client module is expected to call the below corresponding API at runtime whenever Health and Device information are needed.
 The below API's are not called on bootup.

-- CcspHalEmmcGetHealthInfo
+- `CcspHalEmmcGetHealthInfo`
-- CcspHalEmmcGetDeviceInfo
+- `CcspHalEmmcGetDeviceInfo`

-It is upto the 3rd party vendors to handle it appropriately to meet operational requirements.
-Failure to meet these requirements will likely result in undefined and unexpected behaviour.
+Third party vendors will implement appropriately to meet operational requirements.
+This interface is expected to block if the hardware is not ready.

 ## Theory of operation